Penzance: Penzance as a town since 1614

 The reason for Penzance's relative success probably stems from the 15th, 16th and 17th centuries when King Henry IV granted the town a royal market in 1404.
 Henry VIII in 1512 granted the right to charge harbour dues, and King James I granted the town the status of a Borough in 1614.
-The Charter defined the bounds of the town by an artificial line formed by a half-mile circle, measured from the market cross in the Greenmarket.
-The granting of Borough status made the town independent of the County Courts, a right held until County Councils came into being in 1888.
-Other privileges included owning land and property; imposing fines for breaking bylaws; holding a civil court with jurisdiction over cases not exceeding £50; and providing a prison.
-The Charter also confirmed the harbour rights given earlier in 1512 and granted two weekly markets to be held on Tuesdays and Thursday; which replaced a single market previously held on Wednesdays.
+The charter defined the bounds of the town as being the area within a half-mile radius from the market cross in the Greenmarket.
+The charter gave the town the right to hold certain courts, own land and property, impose fines for breaking bylaws, and to provide a prison.
+The charter also confirmed the harbour rights given earlier in 1512 and granted two weekly markets to be held on Tuesdays and Thursday, which replaced a single market previously held on Wednesdays.
 Seven fairs were granted (or confirmed):